 The Future of Safe and Sustainable MEP Design

 No matter the industry, change is inevitable.
-Recently, the rate of change has accelerated dramatically due to the global pandemic.
-Current and future organizations will now be faced with the need to strategize long-term growth and sustainability as well as adhere to stricter regulations with improved safety measures.
-As a result, safe and sustainable MEP designs must be taken into consideration for each new and existing project.
+In 2022, the rate of change has accelerated dramatically due to rising interest rates and economic uncertainty.
+Current and future organizations will now be faced with the need to strategize long-term growth and sustainability as well as adhere to stricter regulations with improved safety measures to compete on the global stage.
+As a result, safe and sustainable MEP designs must be taken into consideration for each new and existing project taking place in 2022.

 MEP Market on the Rise

-Over the past year, the pandemic has increased awareness for certain requirements to help prevent the spread of viral particles, such as improved ventilation layout and higher ventilation rates as well as more efficient filtering and disinfection methods.
-While these safety measures are necessary, they also increase energy consumption.
-However, sustainable MEP designs can help offset the additional costs and help make other building systems more efficient.
+The pandemic increased awareness of certain requirements to help prevent the spread of viral COVID-19 particles, such as improved ventilation layout and higher ventilation rates as well as more efficient filtering and disinfection methods.
+While these safety measures were necessary in 2020 and 2021, they also increased energy consumption.

 5 Green Building Certifications